chian-chen/DLCV2023-Final/README.md

 sh installation.sh
 ```

-# How to run your code?
+# How to run our code

 **Prepare dataset**
 ```shell script=